Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 DO NOT wait for Part 2 or 3 to start taking action.

-The aim is to release future Parts on a weekly schedule, and we don’t even know if the FDA and CDC won’t have already been chopped up for bits and sent down to the border or worse in those two weeks… at this rate, we’re going to find it in a barrel somewhere in TJ.
+The aim is to release future Parts soon, but we don’t even know if the FDA and CDC won’t have already been chopped up for bits and sent down to the border or worse in those two weeks.
+At this rate, we’re going to find it in a barrel somewhere in TJ.

 SO, START MAKING CALLS NOW!